quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 ## Define the perturbative series

-In the implicit mode, {{Pymablock}} computes the perturbative series without knowing the eigenvectors of one of the Hamiltonian subspaces.
+In the implicit mode, Pymablock computes the perturbative series without knowing the eigenvectors of one of the Hamiltonian subspaces.

 Therefore we compute 4 eigenvectors of the unperturbed Hamiltonian, which